thora-asterix/Petropoulos_Thora_BuildingManagement_CaseStudy/README.md

 Thymeleaf templates were used, along with Bootstrap, CSS3, HTML5 and JavaScript

+How to run the application: Run the application as a spring boot application once.
+Once tables have been created in MariaDB, insert the following user in the users table:

+INSERT INTO `users` (`username`,`password`,`role`,`enabled`) VALUES ('admin', '$2a$10$XptfskLsT1l/bRTLRiiCgejHqOpgXFreUnNUa35gJdCr2v2QbVFzu', 'ROLE_USER', 1);

+ To login to the application teh credentials will be:
+ username: admin
+ password: admin

 A small React app was also created as front-end technology that consumes the public API of vacant apartments.
 The name of the repository is apartments-api.
 (This is a small side project to practice using other front-end technologies besides Thymeleaf templates.
 It was completed with React, Bootstrap and the AXIOS library